 In addition to an attention-grabbing display that gets users to take action, make sure the landing pages you’re linking to are equally as thought-out and optimized.

-The most effective landing pages often follow a few guidelines, including:
+The most optimized landing pages often follow a few guidelines, including:

 - An enticing call to action (CTA)

 - A design that’s consistent with the ad

 5. Ensure ads are mobile-friendly